jedevc/fyp-report/report.md

 }
 ```

-In scenarios like this one, where a block is only referenced by one other
+In scenarios like the one above, where a block is only referenced by one other
-block, we can use an implicit block split, with an improvement in readability.
+block, we can use an implicit block split.
+This is semantically equivalent in
-This results in the same block-chunk graph later in the pipeline, as the splits
+the block-chunk graph later in the pipeline, where the two syntaxes are
-are removed are translated into calls directly.
+reconciled.

 ```
 block first {